ruc98/MovieLens-Ratings-Prediction/README.md

 # Netflix Data Challenge
-This was a classroom data contest hosted on Kaggle by IIT Madras Computer Science Department as PRML data contest.
+This was a classroom data contest hosted on Kaggle by PRML data contest.
 Please follow this link for more details:- [Contest link](https://www.kaggle.com/c/prml19/data)

 ## Authors